Who doesn’t enjoy pasta?

 If you’re short on space, you want to look for a machine with a smaller profile.
 Larger machines can make larger sheets of pasta, though, so it’s a balancing act.
 Most automatic machines are roughly the size of a coffee maker.
 Manual machines vary, and you can find machines that are 18 inches wide or more.

-If there’s a specific type of pasta you particularly enjoy, then you should look for a machine that can easily make that type of pasta shapes.
+If there’s a specific type of pasta you particularly enjoy, such as pasta sheets, lasagna noodles, fettuccine cutter, or different pasta shapes, then you should look for a machine that can easily make that type of pasta shapes.
 For specialty pastas like ravioli, you may need to purchase an attachment in addition to the pasta machine.
 Automatic pasta machines often have a wider range of pasta options, but the attachments available for manual machines can make them flexible as well.

 Pasta machines can be a challenge to clean.
 The pasta dough can work its way deep into the crevices of the machine.
 If you can easily take apart the machine, that can make it much easier to clean.
 Even better if you can throw parts into the dishwasher, which is a more common feature with automatic machines.